Emergence of non-Abelian SU(2) invariance in Abelian frustrated fermionic ladders: Analytical approach to a weakly coupled flux ladder: Effective bosonized model

 The most interesting situation arises when both perturbations of the DSG model in Eq.~\eqref{eq:H-dsg} are relevant.
 This case can be realized when the interchain repulsion satisfies the condition $g \geq g_c$, where $g_c$ is a non-universal value of the coupling constant such that $K(g_c) = 1/2$.
 At $\lambda > 0$ the DSG potential of Eq.~\eqref{eq:H-dsg} is shown in Fig.~\ref{fig:2well}.
 It represents a sequence of double-well potentials of the $\mathbb{Z}_2$-symmetric Ginzburg-Landau theory with the minima merging into $\phi^4$ local wells at $2\pi \alpha m /\lambda = 4$.
-These semi-classical considerations lead to the conclusion that at $\lambda >0$ the interplay of the two perturbations of the DSG model is resolved as the appearance of quantum criticalities belonging to the Ising universality class with central charge $c=1/2$ \cite{Delfino1998}.
-In the following Sec.~\ref{sec:numerics}, we confirm the existence of $c=1/2$ criticalites for $m \neq 0$ and at critical interaction strengths $V=V_c(m)$.
+These semi-classical considerations lead to the conclusion that at $\lambda >0$ the interplay of the two perturbations of the DSG model is resolved as the appearance of quantum criticalities belonging to the Ising universality class with central charge $c=1/2$~\cite{Delfino1998}.
+In the following Sec.~\ref{sec:numerics}, we confirm the existence of $c=1/2$ criticalities for $m \neq 0$ at critical interaction strengths $V=V_c(m)$.

-Using standard scaling arguments, one finds out that, at a quantum level, the Ising transitions occur when the mass gaps $m_{s}$ and $m_{\lambda}$, separately generated by each of the two perturbations, become of the same order.
-This leads to the following equation for the critical curves on the plane ($\lambda, m$):
+As pointed out in Ref.~\cite{Delfino1998}, at a quantum level, the infrared behavior of the DSG model is determined by the ratio of the mass gaps separately generated by each of the two perturbations in the absence of the other.
+The parameter $\varrho \sim|{m_{s}}/m_{\lambda}|$ controls the two perturbative regimes of the DSG model (\ref{eq:H-dsg}): $\varrho \to0$ and $\varrho \to \infty$.
+The Ising transitions occur in a non-perturbative region where the two masses are of the same order.
+The condition $\varrho \sim 1$ gives an order-of-magnitude estimate of the critical curves on the plane ($\lambda, m$):

 The two critical lines Eq.~\eqref{crit-curve} separate the band-insulator phases, $|m| > m^* (\lambda)$, from the mixed phase occupying the region $-m^* (\lambda) < m < m^* (\lambda)$, in which charge imbalance coexists with dimerization of the zigzag bonds.
 As shown in Fig.~\ref{fig:2well}, in the mixed phase the minima of the DSG potential decouple into two subsets